neondatabase/website/content/docs/guides/prisma.md

 ## Connect to Neon from Prisma

-To connect from Prisma to Neon, perform the following steps:
+To establish a basic connection from Prisma to Neon, perform the following steps:

-1. In the **Connection Details** widget on the Neon **Dashboard**, select a branch, a user, and the database you want to connect to.
+1. Retrieve you Neon connection string.
+In the **Connection Details** widget on the Neon **Dashboard**, select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.

   ![Connection details widget](/docs/guides/connection_details.png)